adityakanu/HireQuotient/README.md

 ### Built With

-These are the major technologies used to build the software
+These are the major technologies used to build the Website

 * [![React][React.js]][React-url]